30 Reasons Your Belly Fat Isn’t Going Away

 You Don’t Have Enough Magnesium in Your Diet

 One of the most forgotten minerals in diets is magnesium.
 It’s an essential nutrient for weight loss since it regulates insulin function, which allows your body to convert glucose into energy.
 Magnesium can be found in dark leafy greens such as spinach and kale, as well as dark chocolate and pumpkin seeds.
-If you want to learn more about incorporating magnesium into your diet, then check out our 19 Magnesium Tips You Didn’t Know You Needed.
+If you want to learn more about incorporating magnesium into your diet, then check out our benefits of magnesium.

 You Drink Too Much Beer